Cameron Deatsch: Building Atlassian’s $10B Ecosystem and Atlassian Marketplace Revenue

 7. User experience is in the hand of users

 Very selective, key for growth.
 A great example is a Partnership with Slack.
 To make it possible, they killed their own communicator – Stride.
 Atlassian sold it to Slack in exchange for stocks, and the Partnership which made both companies grow.
+The largest customers play a crucial role in driving strategic relationships and facilitating cloud migrations, significantly influencing growth and product development.
 Atlassian has a similar Partnership with Snyk.

 Summary